neomundi-io/.github/profile/README.md

 # Law-E — Runtime AI Risk & Stability Monitoring

+Like a firewall and a guardrail for AI.

+But instead of just blocking, it measures, scores, and governs every response in real-time.

+Each output, each AI response is evaluated through a thermodynamic stability score (G-score) before it reaches the user.

+If the risk is too high, the system automatically flags or blocks it — in milliseconds.

+No code changes required.
+Just plug in, observe and govern  automatically

 The tools you already use can see your AI.
 They observe it.
 They log it.
 They route it.